gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

-# An autosymbol keymap for planck rev6
+# An autosymbol keymap with version for planck rev6 / bm40hsrgb / idobo

 ## Highlights